-Various scholars have suggested including in the Mesopotamian finds the historiolas in which there is mention of the crying of a pregnant woman to the moon god or of sexual relations between a bull and a woman, but those bear no hint of their authors’ familiarity with the story of the god’s love for the cow, and while they may help us understand the development of certain motifs, they do not contribute to our understanding of the myth as a whole.
+Scholars have suggested further increasing the Mesopotamian finds by including additonal historiolas that refer solely to the crying of a pregnant woman to the moon god, or sexual relations between a bull and a woman (see Van Dijk 1973; 1975; Krebernik 1992: 83, n.
+7; Sanders 2001; Bergmann 2008).
+However, those bear no evidence of familiarity with the story of the god’s love for the heifer, and while they may help us in tracing the development of certain motifs, they do not contribute to our understanding of the myth as a whole.

-Outside Mesopotamia, as the table above shows, one fragmentary manuscript of one of the versions of the historiola has been found at Ugarit, where it served as material for the study of Akkadian in the school for scribes, and two fragmentary versions have been found at Hatti, where they served the same purpose (see below).
-Despite that evidence, which may be indicative of one of the paths of transmission of the myth from Mesopotamia to its neighbors, its significance in relation to the aforementioned Ugaritic texts has yet to be examined, and the same is true of the relationship among the traditions of the story in those two cultures.
-(For suggestions that have been raised about the common characteristics of the storm god and the moon god who play a role in this myth, see….
-Their suggestions—astral gods and fertility gods, respectively—lack sufficient support.)
-It has long been suggested that two other Ugaritic texts, KTU 1.24 and KTU 1.12, be regarded as reflecting the influence of the Mesopotamian historiola.
-The suggestion regarding KTU 1.24 disappeared over time from the research literature, but that regarding KTU 1.12, which depends on the mention of a minor figure called “the maid of Moon-god” and a description of her difficulties in pregnancy, continues to be mentioned in various studies.
-Nonetheless, since not one of those texts mentions the myth of the god’s love for the heifer, they provide no assistance in understanding the development of the myth in Ugarit, but instead perhaps they testify to the Ugaritic scribes’ familiarity with certain components of the Mesopotamian historiola.
+Outside Mesopotamia, as the table above shows, one fragmentary manuscript of the Mesopotamian historiola arrived at Ugarit, where it served as part of the curriculum of the scribal school(s) (Arnaud 2007: 75–77; Márquez Rowe 2014: 77-78; 2015), and two fragmentary versions arrived at Hatti, where they served the same purpose (see below).
+Despite that evidence, which might be indicative of a transmission of the myth from Mesopotamia to the periphery, its significance in relation to the aforementioned Ugaritic texts, as well as the possible contribution of the Mesopotamian historiola to the development of the Ugaritic myth, have yet to be examined (cf., West 1997: 443-444; Schwemer 2001: 541).
+In contrast, it has long been suggested that two other Ugaritic texts—KTU 1.24 and KTU 1.12—reflect the influence of that Mesopotamian historiola.
+While the suggestion regarding KTU 1.24 (Caquot and Sznycer 1974; Watson 1977: 281-283) disappeared over time from scholarly literature, that regarding KTU 1.12, which depends on a reference at the beginning of the text to the minor god Tlš , the Maid of Moon God (ˀamt Yrḫ), who suffering difficulties in pregnancy, continues to be discussed in various studies (Dahood in van Dijk 1972: 340-341; Watson 1977: 282; Haas 1988: 134 and n.
+62; Dietrich and Loretz 1997: 1204, n.
+24; Stol 2000: 68, n.
+121; Sanders 2001: 436-439).
+Nonetheless, since those texts too do not mention the story of the god’s love for the heifer, they provide no assistance in understanding the development of the myth of Baai’s love for the heifer.
+Instead, they may testify to the Ugaritic scribes’ familiarity with certain components of that Mesopotamian historiola.